Here’s how to fix the gender pay gap…Sophie Newton

 Take this idea back to the gender inequality, and you’ll see post hoc justifications everywhere you look: in recruitment, promotion and even the celebration of success.
 For instance, Uhlmann & Cohen showed, using the example of a police chief role, that if the female candidate is formally educated and the male candidate is streetsmart then the hiring managers will choose the man, with the justification that formal education wasn’t as important in their hiring criteria.
 Then if you switch the men and women they decide the opposite…

-These unconscious biases are what led us to implement a number of new policies designed to overcome them – read more in Section 11 of the Brainlabs Handbook.
+These unconscious biases are what led us to implement a number of new policies designed to overcome them.

 Overly prescriptive job descriptions have been shown to deter women from applying, so we have simplified those.
 We have removed some of the grey areas around pay and promotion by more clearly defining what we look for in reviews, and by not using stereotypically male characteristics to appraise leadership skills.
 We have an anonymous comments box and an equality open forum which allow people to pass on concerns or discuss them with the wider group.

 Finally, in an attempt to tackle one of the most noticeable yet most ingrained aspects of gender inequality, we have tried to define what is and isn’t acceptable when it comes to language in the company.
 This is not to say that swearing is banned; it’s more that we do not see this office as a place for comments such as “stop being a girl”.